Mission Cultural Center for Latino Arts: History

 The idea of a neighborhood community arts space had been in discussion starting in 1972.
 In 1976, the Mission Arts Alliance was formed, led by Alejandro Gato Murguia and their first meeting was with the San Francisco Arts Commission.
 A building was purchased by the city and prior to becoming the arts center, the building was used as a furniture store named "The Shaft".
 Mission Cultural Center for Latino Arts (MCCLA) was founded by 1977 by artists and community activists to promote the experiences of Chicano, Central American, South American, and Caribbean people.

 Early artists active in the organization included many writers and poets such as Ernesto Cardenal, Nina Serrano, Roberto Vargas, and Raul Salinas.
 They called themselves the Pocho–Che group and they printed many political books and flyers including the Chicano zine El Pocho-Che.
 By 1978, a bulletin arrived from the Sandinista National Liberation Front calling for urgent action and support for the Nicaraguan Revolution.
 As a result, the leaders started to leave the Centro Cultural de La Mission group to participate in the Sandinista guerrilla offensive, and the new leadership for Centro Cultural de La Mission under Alfonso Maciel changed the direction away from political activities.
 By 1980 the Pocho-Che group had disbanded.

 The graphics and printing department, Mission Grafica, was founded in 1982 by Jos Sances and Rene Castro.

 Solo Mujeres, an annual exhibition since 1987 at Mission Cultural Center for Latino Arts.
 The Solo Mujeres 2020 exhibit includes Latino artists working with a variety of topics but holds a connection to the curatorial theme in relation to Gloria Anzaldua's writings.
 The curator for the 2020 exhibition, Martina Ayala chose to bridge connections to Gloria Anzaldua's writings pertaining to the Coatlicue State and Nepantlas, Coatlicue derives from the Mexica (mexihcah) culture and Coatlicue was an important goddess in Mexica society.
 Ayala uses the Aztec (Mexica) references "Nepantleras" that described a state of in-between.
 Some topics include femicide, healing, race, working class women, and disaster recovery.

+The center closed on January 26, 2026 due to financial constraints.